-Researchers are still not able to identify the exact reasons the extra chromosome 21 develops, and there are possibly several factors at play.
+Researchers are still not able to identify the exact reasons why the extra chromosome 21 develops, and there are possibly several factors at play.
 Maternal age is believed to be a significant risk factor, although more down syndrome babies are born to younger mothers, that is simply because the birth rate amongst younger mothers is higher.

 Health conditions associated with Down syndrome include hypotonia, heart and thyroid disease, physical growth delays, mild to moderate intellectual delays and disorders, and very characteristic facial features.

 Hypotonia (low muscle tone), flat facies, up slanted palpebral fissures, developmental delay, and single palm crease are some of the most frequent Down syndrome characteristics.

 What gene changes cause Down syndrome?

 Down syndrome is a genetic disorder.
 It is caused by the addition of a full or partial copy of chromosome 21.
 The syndrome is also often referred to as Trisomy 21.
 95% of individuals diagnosed with Down syndrome present with Trisomy 21 which is the most common form of the genetic condition.
 3% of individuals diagnosed will have the type translocation, and the remaining 2% will present with mosaic Down syndrome.
 There is no hereditary element to Trisomy 21 and mosaicism. ⅓ of cases of Down syndrome resulting from translocation have a hereditary component, accounting for around 1% of all the syndrome cases.